COVID-19 Effects on Life insurance and Your Health.

 Can I receive my life insurance living benefits early if I have COVID-19?

 At this juncture, insurance companies will not advance death benefits early due to COVID-19.
 However, if you develop a life threatening condition secondary to a COVID-19, you may be eligible.

-COVID-19 has been shown to create bloods clots which have resulted in heart attacks, strokes, and kidney failures.
+COVID-19 has been shown to create bloods clots which have resulted in heart attacks, strokes, dementia, and kidney failures.

 Life insurance and COVID-19